heavymetaltrays/modal-plugin/README.md

 License: GPL-2.0
 License URI: https://www.gnu.org/licenses/gpl-2.0.en.html

-Adds custom popup functionality to a modern WordPress website.
+Adds custom modal functionality to a modern WordPress website.

 == Description ==

-Sometimes called a lightbox or modal, this easy to use plugin helps to quickly and efficiently add popups to a WordPress website.
-Through four different methods of implementation, you’ll be able to add popups throughout your site in whichever way is most convenient for your process.
+Sometimes called a lightbox or popups, this easy to use plugin helps to quickly and efficiently add modals to a WordPress website.
+Through three different methods of implementation, you’ll be able to add modals throughout your site in whichever way is most convenient for your process.

 #### Features:

-- Easy post creation with activation through classes.
 - Easy block and shortcode implementation for quick inline additions.
-- Auto popups for linked images, videos, and maps.
+- Auto modals for linked images, videos, and maps.

 == Installation ==